 Paul Toseland, Diocesan Surveyor at Diocese of Bath and Wells explains what this means for their day to day processes:

-“Our property management software has automated many day to day processes, making it much quicker to send out routine letters to occupants as well as email and mail merge.
-As well as this, the Links function has allowed us to move towards an electronic filing system with key documentation saved on Propman which is easily accessible for all users.”
+“Our property management software has automated many day-to-day processes, making it much quicker to send out routine letters to occupants as well as email and mail merge.
+As well as this, the Links function has allowed us to move towards an electronic filing system with key documentation saved on the system which is easily accessible for all users.”

-The Diocese of Bath and Wells, JJ Fox and Robert Hitchins, all use Propman as their chosen property management and accounting software.
+The Diocese of Bath and Wells, JJ Fox and Robert Hitchins, are just three property owners who all use Propman as their dedicated property management and accounting software.